“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 But punching a wall will always hurt.
 Unlike walls, our ego softens so saying, “You were right.
 I was wrong,” becomes less painful over time.

-Saying it can even start to feel good.
+It can even start to feel good.
 Doing so:

 - Means you’ve learned something new, and,